huangyingw/minds_docs/docs/getting-started/troubleshooting.md

 id: troubleshooting
 title: Troubleshooting
 ---
+## Turn it off and on again
+If you're not sure why things aren't working, try these first:

+#### Is everything running?
+`minds up`

+#### Needs a kick?
+`minds restart`

+#### When in doubt, re-run the local stack installation.
+`minds install`

 ## Nuclear Option

-When things aren't running smoothly in your Dockerized environment, sometimes it's best to start from scratch.
+When things aren't running smoothly in your Dockerized environment and the steps above haven't fixed the problem, sometimes it's best to start from scratch.
 Follow these steps to **completely delete your data** and start fresh:

 ```
 # Remove your settings file